nurislam-kalenov/loan/README.md

    not a big number for a Postgres database.
 Anyway it is obvious that the 'loan' domain will be loaded more than the 'profile' module hundreds or even a thousand times.
 The solution would be to take out the loan module separately and set auto-scale.
 We can name it as 'loan-decision' service.
-3. Postgres database replication.
-There will be a lot of insert probably we should think about sharding.